MSc Environmental Sciences

 International candidates are also encouraged to access the International Students section of our website.

 Our degrees lead to a range of specialist environmental careers in areas such as sustainable environmental management, biodiversity conservation, renewable energy, carbon reduction, catchment management, weather forecasting, geophysics, natural hazard analysis, risk management, and teaching and education.

-We’re proud to see that past students are successful at gaining jobs within various sectors including government organisations (e.g. the Environment Agency and County Councils), NGOs (e.g. Green Alliance) and consultancy firms.
+We’re proud to say that past students have been successful in gaining jobs within various sectors including government organisations (eg the Environment Agency and Norfolk County Council), NGOs (eg Green Alliance) and consulting firms such as JBA and CH2M.
 Some students have also chosen to progress to PhD research.

 A degree at UEA will prepare you for a wide variety of careers.
 We've been ranked 1st for Job Prospects by StudentCrowd in 2022.